owebudde/inksea-theme/README.md

 # _inkSea Theme

-A minimal, dark syntax theme.
+A minimal, pastel dark syntax theme.
 Easy on the eyes, soft on the brain.
 Light alacritous pastel colors on a solid deep background.
-Based off of tinkertrain's [Panda Theme](https://github.com/tinkertrain/panda-syntax-vscode)

 ![Sigil for _inkSea Theme](https://github.com/inksea/inksea-theme/blob/master/images/sigil.png "Sigil")